 On-campus faculty members, at all Oregon Tech locations, may choose to use Blackboard to supplement their in-class instruction.
 These supplemental course shells used by on-campus instructors are referred to as "hybrid shells" and the instructors are commonly called "hybrid instructors."
-New hybrid instructors attend required one-on-one training to learn the Blackboard basics.
-They may request more training if they wish to learn more about Blackboard.
+New hybrid instructors can request one-on-one training to learn the Blackboard basics.
 Workshops are offered as needed.
 The standards for posting supplemental materials in Blackboard hybrid shells are less stringent than for online course instructors.
 No departmental approval is needed to request hybrid shells.
 An email message is sent to all faculty each term requesting which instructors wish to use Blackboard in their on-campus classes.

 Collaborate Web Conferencing Service

 The Online Department leases the hosted Collaborate web conferencing program that may be used by some Oregon Tech faculty members.
 Oregon Tech holds an unlimited license for Collaborate, which means you can schedule as many web conference sessions as you need and invite as many people as you need in each session.